nathanjzhao/nathanjzhao.github.io/papers.md

 <div class="timeline-entry">
   <div class="timeline-date"><a href="https://arxiv.org/pdf/2506.01939">Beyond the 80/20 Rule</a></div>
-  <div class="timeline-content">Clever approach using entropy during inference to guide training efficiency.
-The insight that high-entropy tokens act as "reasoning forks" is compelling - focus optimization where the model is most uncertain. <a href="https://arxiv.org/pdf/2506.14758">Another entropy-centric paper</a> explores using model intrinsics, but for encouraging exploration during learning.</div>
+  <div class="timeline-content">Clever approach using entropy during inference to guide training efficiency, allowing them to ignore 80% of tokens during gradient updates. <a href="https://arxiv.org/pdf/2506.14758">Another entropy-centric paper</a> explores using model intrinsics, but for encouraging exploration during learning.</div>
 </div>

 ## Other Interesting Readings